icecube/dnn_reco/docs/source/pages/getting_started/02_train_model.rst

 .. note::
     Running this on one of the cobalts should work, but will be extremely slow.
+In addition, tensorflow will distribute the workload on all CPUs it can find.
+This can be changed, but isn't currently a setting for the training (just for the I3Module).
+    Hence, we can run this for a few iterations on the cobalts for debugging purposes, but it shouldn't run for longer amount of times.
+    When debugging, make sure to keep an eye on the usage via ``htop`` to ensure that the cluster is usable for others.
     Training on a GPU is highly recommended.
-    NPX isn't suited well for training, since the job ideally needs 1 GPU in addition to ~10 CPUs.
-However, this will be hard to obtain on NPX.
+    NPX isn't suited well for training, since the job ideally needs 1 GPU in addition to multiple CPUs.
+    However, this may be difficult to obtain on NPX.
 Reducing the number of requested CPUs may help.
     In this case, the number of worker jobs for the data input pipeline should be reduced by setting the ``num_jobs`` key in the configuration.
+    More info on how to run this on an interactive GPU session is provided :ref:`further below<train_model_interactive_gpu>`.
     If possible, it is recommended to run this on other resources, if available.